On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Black Box llqsv

+We observe there is a close connection between $\bllqsv$ and the $\mathsf{MAJORITY}$ problem.
+To see this we notice that in either case the probability of sampling a pair $(f, s)$ only depends on the magnitude of the Fourier coefficient of $f$ at $s$, or equivalently $|h(f\cdot\chi_s)-N/2|$, where $h$ is the hamming weight and $\chi_s$ is the $s$-Fourier character, i.e., $\chi_s(x) = (-1)^{x\cdot s})$ (For simplicity we also refer to the $2^n$ bit string generated by the truth table of functions as $f$).
+This allows us to write both distributions as a linear combination of simpler distributions $\mathcal{U}_d^N$ -- the uniform distribution over all strings of hamming weight $N/2+d$ or $N/2-d$.
+To provide evidence for $\mathsf{QCAM}$ hardness, we unconditionally prove lower bounds against $\mathsf{BQP}$ and $\mathsf{PH}$ (And hence, against $\mathsf{AM}$ \cite{BHZ87}).

-In the next two sections, we consider black-box variants of $\mathsf{LLQSV}$.
-Here, we focus on $\bllqsv$, where instead of random circuits we have oracle access to random Boolean functions and the samples are taken either uniformly at random or according to the squared Fourier coefficients of the functions.
-In this setting, to provide evidence for $\mathsf{QCAM}$ hardness, we unconditionally prove lower bounds against $\mathsf{BQP}$ and $\mathsf{PH}$ (And hence, against $\mathsf{AM}$ \cite{BHZ87}).
-Recall that $\bllqsv$ asks to distinguish samples from distributions $\mathcal{D}$ and $\mathcal{U}$.
-First we notice an alternative way to sample from distributions $\mathcal{D}$ that makes our analysis easier.
-Since $\forall z\in \{0, 1\}^n: \Pr_\mathcal{D}[s_i = z] = \frac{1}{N}$, we can sample from $\mathcal{D}$ by first sampling a uniformly random outcome, and then picking a function $f_i$ weighted according to $\hat{f}_i(s_i)^2$.
+First, we notice an alternative way to sample from the distribution $\mathcal{D}$ that makes our analysis easier.
+Since $\forall z\in \{0, 1\}^n: \Pr_\mathcal{D}[s_i = z] = \frac{1}{N}$, we can sample from the joint distribution of a random function and a sample according to the Fourier distribution by first sampling a uniformly random outcome $s_i$, and then picking a random function $f_i$ weighted according to $\hat{f}_i(s_i)^2$.
 Both of our results in this section follow two observations.
 Let $\mathcal{U}_d^N$ be the uniform distribution over the following set: